Dasada (TV series)

 Dasada (stylized in all-caps) is a Japanese television series starring members of the idol group Hinatazaka46.
 The show aired on Nippon TV at 1:00 AM to 1:30 AM on Thursdays, and is available on Hulu Japan after it finished airing.
 The series is the second television drama series starring Hinatazaka46, after Re:Mind.

 Plot

 High school student Yuria Sada finds out that her parents are at risk of losing their dressmaking shop to debt collectors unless they can repay their 10 million yen debt within six months.
 Teaming up with fellow classmate and aspiring fashion designer Saori Shinohara, Yuria launches a clothing brand named "Dasada" to repay the debt.
+Along the way, Saori becomes acquainted with Ochoko, her role model and leader of the girl group Factory, and is forced to face the realities of being a creative professional.

 Cast

 All active members of Hinatazaka46 make an appearance in the series (Yūka Kageyama and Hiyori Hamagishi were on hiatus during production and did not appear).
 Major roles include: